trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Show Desktop Button

-This button, seen in :numref:`Figure %s <luminapanelplugin5>`, will immediately hide all open windows on all active monitors so only the desktop is visible.
+This button, seen in :numref:`Figure %s <luminapanelplugin5>`, immediately hides all open windows on all active monitors so only the desktop is visible.
 This is useful for touch screens or small devices.

 .. _Spacer: